AnnaRyb/markdownrepo/README.md

 Have you ever wondered if it's possible to detect [application](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/applications) flaws in a split second?
 >It can be achieved thanks to the [Session Replay](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/session-replay) function that shows a video recording from the entire [user session](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-session), formed as a sequence of [user actions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-actions) performed in your application, including those leading to errors.
-All actions are captured from the user's perspective in a movie-like format.
+All actions are captured from the user's perspective, in a movie-like format.

 >Find out how Session replay works.
 Discover the functionality in only 6 steps and capture any type of issues in less than 5 minutes.